tsegaywelu/addis-software-project-music-app/README.md

-this is my project for the intern
+this is my project for the intern comptition on addis software plc